 Demand and Supply Chain Management Consider How Plans Absorb Risk When Forecast Error is Potentially High

-In today’s supply chain management world, data scientists can model entire networks and predict future demand outcomes with high levels of accuracy.
+In today’s supply chain forecasting world, data scientists can model entire networks and predict future demand outcomes with high levels of accuracy.
 Supply chains across industries have seen the return on investment into forecast accuracy.
 However, there does come a point of diminishing return.

 Hinging your supply chain success on exact predictions of the future is often futile.
 Once foundational improvements to forecast accuracy are achieved, supply chain leaders should focus on building plans that are resilient to variability, plans that cope well with uncertainty, and plans that keep laser-focused – not on accuracy – but on attaining business objectives (like Service Levels, Growth, and Profit).